iljakuklic/sorter/README.md

 ## Implementation notes

-The implementation of the sorting-algoritm-independent part of the visualizer consists of three main components.
-The algorithms themselves cand be considered to be the fourth component.
+The implementation of the sorting-algorithm-independent part of the visualizer consists of three main components.
+The algorithms themselves could be considered to be the fourth component.

 ### The `Sorter` type